-PART A: PLANNING Grade Level: Date: Tannatad Cantant largeted Content: Integrated Cont ent: For Lessons Taught: # of Students # of Boys # of Girls of IEP Students # of ELL Students: # of High Ability Students State Content Standar d and/or Common Core Standard(s): on; the actual standard(s) should be written un der this e the standards into the follow l(s) you will be assessing throu ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Supportii ng Standard(s): List other s tandard(s) you will be address ing through this lesson (may or may not be as sessea) Instructional Setting: Check all that annly: monactional coming onook all that apply.
-Whole Grou ip .
-Centers Other (list) Small Group Workshop Individual St tudent Lab Lesson Focus: Clearly articulate the focus of the les son.
-Describe the focus in 1-2 2 sentences.
-Learning Outcome(s) Learning Outcome(s): of this losson, students will." or could start with the HOW "Using algebra tiles Comparin ng two maps," The outcom ne(s) must include: or could start with the HOW Osing algebra VERB-WHAT-HOW- HOW V Assessment Measures s: nd/or after the lesson.
-Divide the hem into the following two types of assessmer nt: Formative Assessment(s): assessment that takes place during the lesson Summative Assessment(s): assessment that takes place after the lesson Please note: You may or may not complete a summative assessment for the lesson, but you will need to include formative assessment me easure(s).
-Differentiation, Decemb a havvoravovill aliffamanii-t (for an asific at idente divine this lasses Differentiation: Describ e now you will differentiate co ontent, process and/or product for specific students during this lesson.
-Materiale: List all of the matariale nassassu for d lalivaring instruction wateriais.
-List all Of the e materials necessary for d ienvernig msuucuon.
-DADT D. DEI IVEDV O E INCTUICTION
+PART A: PLANNING

+Targeted Content: Integrated C ontent:

+For Lessons Taught: # of Students # of Boys # of Girls

+of IEP Students # of ELL Studen ts: # of High Ability St udents

+State Content Standard and/or Common Core Standard(s): This should be the content area, grade level and letter/number identification; the actual standard(s) should be written under this heading.
+Divide the standards into the following two categories: Target Standard(s): List the standard(s) you will be assessing through this lesson Supporting Standard(s): List other standard(s) you will be addressing through this lesson (may or may not be assessed)

+Instructional Setting: Check all that apply:

+Whole Group Centers Other (list)

+Small Group Workshop

+Individual Student Lab

+Learning Outcome(s): The outcome should begin with, "As a result of this lesson, students will" or could start with the HOW "Using algebra tiles, Comparing two maps," The outcome(s) must include: WHO-ACTION VERB-WHAT-HOW- HOW WELL

+Assessment Measures: List assessments that will be used during and/or after the lesson.
+Divide them into the following two types of assessment: Formative Assessment(s): assessment that takes place during the lesson Summative Assessment(s): assessment that takes place after the lesson Please note: You may or may not complete a summative assessment for the lesson, but you will need to include formative assessment measure(s).

+Differentiation : Describe how you will differentiate content, process and/or product for specific students during this lesson.
+Materials: List all of the materials necessary for delivering instruction.

+, · · ·

+PART B: DELIVERY OF INSTRUCTION